Managing Simple Object Storage ACL

 View ACLs

-From the Exoscale Console
+From the Portal

 * Navigate to your object

-* Click on the Edit
+* click on the Edit

-icon of the Object.
+icon for the object.

 From command line tool